Adversarial Agents

 Or run a full adversarial test suite

 For comprehensive coverage, you can group multiple adversarial tests into a suite.
-Provide a generation prompt describing the attack scenarios to cover, set a generation count, and the system auto-generates a diverse set of scenarios.
+Provide a prompt describing the attack scenarios to cover, set a count, and the system auto-generates a diverse set of scenarios.
 Run the suite and track pass/fail rates across every test with a real-time progress viewer.
 Results include a live conversation viewer, a coverage graph showing different test paths, and per-northstar audit breakdown and correction suggestions.

 Adversarial agents are one part of a broader pre-deployment testing framework at HappyRobot.
 Click below to learn more about how HappyRobot governs agent behavior from first test to production.